f5devcentral/f5-agility-labs-firewall/docs/class2/module1/module1.rst

 Lab 7 Provides a solution for sending decrypted traffic to other security devices.

 ..
-NOTE:: IP addresses in screenshots are examples only.
+WARNING:: IP addresses in screenshots are examples only.
 Please read the step-by-step lab instructions to ensure that you use the correct IP addresses.